tudurom/bsc-thesis/doc/main.typ

 func main() {
         code := %c%s%c
         fmt.Printf(code, '\u0060', code, '\u0060')
 }
 `
         fmt.Printf(code, '\u0060', code, '\u0060')
 }
 ```
 ] <quine_simple>

-A self-reproducing compiler attack is, however, not a program that prints
-itself, but rather one that injects code that reinjects itself whenever
-it detects the compiler's source code as input.
-The implementation is very
-similar to the quine above: the logic is first put 'between quotes', and then
-assembled and inserted in the compiler's output.
-A simple application of this
-idea is laid down in @quine_replace.
-The program reads a file given as argument,
-and if the file's contents match a 'Hello, world!' program, replaces the line
-that prints the message with code that resembles @quine_replace.
-Care is taken
-to also fix the imported libraries of the program.

 Having the code appear twice poses a challenge when developing and testing.
 It
 is hard to remember to change both copies of the code when debugging.
 This is